 All you have to do is SUBSCRIBE TO SING PLAY CREATE NEWSLETTER and you’ll gain access to all of the FREE RESOURCES that will make your teaching life EASIER.

-Don’t forget to take your time when implementing new strategies (I have to tell myself this all the time!)
+So over a period of time you’ll be able to take your time when implementing new strategies (I have to tell myself this all the time!)
 And let your students guide you as to what works in your classroom.

 Ultimately, you’ll not only have a new teaching strategy, but you’ll also reach more students through using Stations and Streamlining the activities across grade levels.